-Services and Support for Young People with Autism
+Services and Support for Young People over 16 with Autism

 The Autism Act says that if you have an autism diagnosis, local authorities must offer you a Care Act Assessment if you ask for one.
 It also says that services must make reasonable adjustments to support your needs.